Design

 d.
 Health warning declarations

 Alcoholic beverages need to declare a warning regarding responsible drinking.
 It should warn users that consumption of alcohol impairs the ability to drive a car or operate heavy machinery.
-It should also mention that alcohol consumption during pregnancy may lead to birth defects.
+The label should also mention that alcohol consumption during pregnancy may lead to birth defects.

 e.
 Geographically specific requirements